High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Diagrammatic formalism at the two-particle level

-In the lower panels of \cfg{parquet} the dependence of the local vertex functions $F_{\ud}$, $\Lambda_{{\rm 2PI},\ud}$ and $\Phi_{r,\ud}$ on the fermionic frequency arguments $\nu$ and $\nu'$ is shown, where the $pp$-notation for vanishing transfer frequency $\Omega=0$ is used.
+While an extensive discussion of the general properties of the two-particle vertex function can be found in Refs.~\onlinecite{Rohringer2012,Rohringer2014}, because of the relevance for the algorithm and results of this paper we will concisely recall here how the high-frequency behavior of the various vertex functions can be qualitatively understood already by means of lowest order perturbation theory.
+In the lower panels of \cfg{parquet}, the dependence of the local vertex functions $F_{\ud}$, $\Lambda_{{\rm 2PI},\ud}$ and $\Phi_{r,\ud}$ (of a SIAM) on the fermionic frequency arguments $\nu$ and $\nu'$ is shown, where the $pp$-notation for vanishing transfer frequency $\Omega=0$ is used.
 While we restrict ourselves here to the $\ud$ spin combination, we stress that analogous features are found also in $F_{pp,\uu}^{\nu\nu'(\Omega=0)}$ and even at finite transfer frequencies $\Omega\neq0$.
-Investigating the full vertex $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$ (leftmost panel) we can identify three main features: (i) There is a constant background {\sl different} from the (constant) bare Coulomb interaction $U$. (ii) We observe two diagonal structures which we will refer to as main (for $\nu=\nu'$) and secondary (for $\nu=-\nu'$) diagonal. (iii) $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$ exhibits also a ``plus''-like structure, i.e., an enhanced scattering rate along the lines $\nu=\pm \pi/\beta$ and $\nu'=\pm\pi/\beta$.
-Remarkably, these features do {\sl not} decay, even in the limit of large fermionic frequencies and give, hence, rise to a highly non-trivial asymptotic behavior of the vertex functions.
-In order to explain their origin, we will analyze in the following the frequency structures of the four building blocks of $F$, i.e., of the fully irreducible vertex $\Lambda_{\rm 2PI}$ and its corresponding reducible counterparts $\Phi_r$.
-Our strategy will be guided by the comprehension of the frequency behavior of the lowest order perturbation diagrams for each of these sub-parts of the full vertex.
+The full vertex $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$ (leftmost panel) has three main features: (i) A constant background {\sl different} from the (constant) bare Hubbard interaction $U$; (ii) Two diagonal structures which we will refer to as main (for $\nu=\nu'$) and secondary (for $\nu=-\nu'$) diagonal; (iii) A ``plus''-like structure, i.e., an enhanced scattering rate along the lines $\nu=\pm \pi/\beta$ and $\nu'=\pm\pi/\beta$.
+These features do {\sl not} decay in the limit of large fermionic frequencies and give rise to a highly non-trivial asymptotic behavior of the vertex functions.
+This can be understood by considering the frequency dependence of the lowest order diagrams for the building blocks of $F$, i.e., $\Lambda_{\text{2PI}}$ and $\Phi_r$ [see Eq.~(\ref{eq:parquet})].